arcus/arcus_skill_series_sql/sql_joins/sql_joins.md

 | 14 | B | Jan-May 2023 |

 --{{1}}--
 This can be represented by a Venn diagram where the left circle represents a group of students who appear in the math\_grades table and the right circle represents the group of students who appear in the language\_grades table.
 There's some overlap of these two circles, representing the subset of students who appear in both tables.
 There are 4 basic join types we'll talk about now.
+The data you would want to capture with each type of join is represented in blue.

 {{1}}
 *****